Last Updated on 28th September 2021 by Chauncey Morgan

 If you are using peroxide to dye your entire head, you should get a plastic shower cap and a clean spray bottle.
 The key to learning how to dye your hair with peroxide is even application and timing.

-First of all, wash your hair with a clarifying shampoo, you want no residue from styling products that could interfere.
+First of all, wash your hair with a clarifying shampoo.
+You will want no residue from styling products that could interfere.

-While your hair is damp, section it on 4 parts, using claw clips to keep the hair you are not working on out of the way.
+While your hair is damp, section it into four parts, using claw clips to keep the hair you are not working on out of the way.

 Choose a small section of your hair that is not usually visible, underneath the top layer of your hair.
 Apply peroxide for 15 minutes, rinse it off with cold water and see if you like the color.
 If you want your hair to be lighter, choose another strand (also not on the top layer of hair) and test for 30 minutes.